zowe/docs-site/docs/troubleshoot/app-framework/appserver-error-codes.md

   **Reason:**

-  The Java manager was given a port outside the valid port range (0 < 65535)
+  The Java manager was given a port outside the valid port range (0 < 65535).

   **Action:**

-  Please check your configuration to see if any ports are out of bounds
+  Please check your configuration to see if any ports are out of bounds.

 ### ZWED0039E

-  JavaManager not given any ports with which to run servers
+  JavaManager not given any ports with which to run servers.

   **Reason:**

-  Configuration does not contain ports for Java manager to try to run the servers
+  Configuration does not contain ports for Java manager to try to run the servers.

   **Action:**

-  Please check your configuration to see if any ports are missing
+  Please check your configuration to see if any ports are missing.